 Can an overseas investor or non-UK resident own a UK company?

-We are highly experienced accountants and business advisors - if you are thinking of setting up a UK business from abroad, we can help in many ways, not just with company formation or accounts.
+We're highly experienced accountants and business advisors - if you're thinking of setting up a UK business from abroad, we can help in many ways, not just with company formation or accounts.

 Setting up a UK limited company and business

-In today’s interconnected and global world, business is increasingly international.
+In today’s interconnected world, business is increasingly international.

-If you do decide to start and set up a UK business, whether for a new business idea or venture or as a UK based subsidiary, there are many important options and considerations.
+If you do decide to start and set up a UK business, whether for a new business idea or venture or as a UK-based subsidiary, there are loads of options and considerations.
 These will or may include:-

-4. Seeking or negotiating strategic relationships with UK based individuals or companies, whether by way of joint ventures, distribution or agency agreements
+- Seeking or negotiating strategic relationships with UK-based individuals or companies, whether by way of joint ventures, distribution or agency agreements

-6. Borrowing money and ensuring your financial projections and business plan maximise your chances of successful raising finance
+- Borrowing money and ensuring your financial projections and business plan maximise your chances of successfully raising finance

 Opening a UK business bank account